Eshaan0112/Eshaan0112/README.md

+**You can find my most interesting projects and competitions in the pinned section of my profile**
 ## Introduction
 Welcome to my Github profile!

 I'm Eshaan Minocha, an Associate Data Scientist at The Goodyear Tire and Rubber Company.
 I graduated from Purdue University in May 2024 with a Master's in Computer Engineering.
 I have experience working in software development and machine learning.
 I also have a good understanding of end to end designing of ML applications and how they fit with system design in the industry.

 **I’m currently looking for _Full time Early Career Machine Learning/Data Science/AI Engineering/Software Engineering_ roles.**

-You can find my most interesting projects and competitions in the pinned section of my profile.

 I am open to collaboration on research or projects in any field of Machine Learning.
 Please don't hesitate to reach out to me via my email: _eshaanminocha0112@gmail.com_